sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/bug-report/index.md

 When we groom issues we will add a tag with the prioritization.
 We have three prio tags: **prio:high**,  **prio:medium** and **prio:low**.

 If a issue is bug that breaks functionality for many users or is a feature request that will help many users and its somnething we can implement, we gonna give it **prio:high**.
 If the issue is a bug that we plan to fix, it will have **prio:medium**.
 If your bug/issue gets **prio:low** we maybe will fix it sometimes in the future.
+Also scripting issues releated to how you use scripting on your site always gets **prio:low** but we will try to help you the best we can.

 If you do not agree with our prioritization you can:
 * Explain the issue better and make sure we can reproduce your issue